bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

     - any request made to s3 from any account, authorized or denied, can be logged
     - analysis on this data can be done through Amazon Athena
     - Do not set your logging bucket to be the monitored bucket as it will create a logging loop and bucket will grow in size exponentially.
 Seperate application and logging bucket
-- S3 Replication: replicate bucket from one region to another regiion.
+- S3 Replication: replicate bucket from one region to another region.
 Must enable versioning in source and destination.
 Copying is asynchronous.
 Must give proper IAM permissions to S3.
 After activating only new objects are replicated.
 Deletes not replicated
     - CRR(Cross region replication).
 Use cases: compliance, lower latency access, replication across accounts
     - SRR(Same region replication).
 Use cases: log aggregation, live replication between production and test accounts
 - S3 Presigned url